top of page

 OUR RESEARCH

 Our laboratory focuses on the spinal cord.
-In particular, we target systems of the spinal cord that may have a direct positive impact on patient care at the University of Washington Medical center.
+In particular, we target systems of the spinal cord that may have a direct positive impact on patient care at the University of Washington Medical Center.
 We have a variety of ongoing projects.

 CUTTING EDGE TECHNOLOGIES FOR REAL TIME SPINAL BLOOD FLOW MONITORING